Prag8855/aab/content/guides/public-transit.md

         It's in English and German.
     - **[VBB app](https://www.vbb.de/en/driving-information/apps/)**
         You can buy tickets for Berlin and [[Brandenburg]].
 It's a little harder to use.
-- **At a ticket machine**
-    Find a [yellow or red ticket machine](/images/VBB-ticket-machine.jpg) at the train station.
-The machines are on the train platforms, near the exits.
-You can pay with coins, bills, credit cards and [Girocards](/glossary/Girocard).
-You can sometimes pay with Apple Pay and Google Pay.
-The ticket machines speak many languages.
 - **On the tram**
     Find a [yellow ticket machine](/images/berlin-bvg-tram-ticket-machine.jpg) near the middle of the tram.
 The old machines only accept coins.
 The new machines only accept cards.[^1]
 - **On the bus**